bensivo/kgui/README.md

 Steps:

+1. Build the app with:  `wails build`
-1. Follow this guide to generate an apple developer certificate, adn add it to your local keystore
+2. Follow this guide to generate an apple developer certificate, adn add it to your local keystore
    - https://localazy.com/blog/how-to-automatically-sign-macos-apps-using-github-actions
-2. Update all the values in ./build/darwin/gon-sign.json
+3. Update all the values in ./build/darwin/gon-sign.json
    - APPLE_EMAIL - set the env variable
    - APPLE_PASSWORD - set the env variable
    - APPLICATION_IDENTITY - from `security find-identity -v -p codesigning`.
 Configured in step 1.
-3. Run gon
+4. Run gon
     ```
     gon -log-level=info ./build/darwin/gon-sign.json
     ```